benoz11/fixit3160/README.md

 	- System contains security measures so that only logged in users can see content

 	- System contains security measures so that users can only see content specific to their account and access role

+*Please find the SENG3150 FixIT requirements document in the project files*

 ### Git / Local steps